-Refer to Notes 4(c), 15 and 16 to the consolidated financial statements
+Refer to Notes 4(b) and 16 to the consolidated financial statements

-The Group has the net carry amounts property, plant and equipment and right-of-use assets of approximately HK\$157,000 and HK\$52,000 relating to the provision of food catering services business as at 31 March 2023 respectively.
-Management performed impairment assessment and concluded that an impairment loss on property, plant and equipment and right-of-use assets of approximately HK\$1,892,000 and HK\$523,000 was recognised respectively.
+The Group has the net carry amounts of property, plant and equipment and right-of-use assets of approximately HK\$60,000 and HK\$3,510,000 relating to the provision of food catering services business as at 31 March 2024 respectively.
+Management performed impairment assessment and concluded that an impairment loss on property, plant and equipment and right-of-use assets of approximately nil and HK\$1,180,000 was recognised respectively.
 This conclusion was based on value in use model that required significant management judgement with respect to the discount rate and the underlying cash-flows, in particular future revenue growth and capital expenditure.
-Independent external valuation were obtained in order to support management's estimates.